riptxde/roblox_executor_proxy/README.md

 This proxy provides a simple HTTP API that broadcasts scripts to connected clients, making it easy to integrate Roblox script execution with text editors or custom tooling.

-*Roblox Script Proxy* was created due to the lack of solutions for executing Roblox scripts externally.
+*Roblox Executor Proxy* was created due to the lack of solutions for executing Roblox scripts externally.
 While executors like Zenith provide extensions for VSCode, support for other text editors has not been implemented.
 Additionally, most executors do not provide a way to execute scripts externally at all.

 ## Features